artpixls/artpixls.github.io/Luts.md

 }
 ```

-Finally, using the `@ART-lut` tag it is possible to specify whether the CTL script should be applied to every pixel of the input image, or whether it should be used to precompute a 3dLUT that is then applied to the image.
+Using the `@ART-lut` tag it is possible to specify whether the CTL script should be applied to every pixel of the input image, or whether it should be used to precompute a 3dLUT that is then applied to the image.

-Using `@ART-lut` can significantly improve performance, but it might cause
+The use of `@ART-lut` can significantly improve performance, but it might cause
 artifacts for scripts that compute functions that are hard to approximate with
 a look-up table.
 By default, if no tag is present, ART will apply the CTL
 script to each pixel of the image on export, and it will use intermediate